The Marist Brothers have a lot to answer for when it comes to Darcy O’Sullivan, otherwise known as Brother Dominic.

 In 1996, O’Sullivan was almost appointed the principal of the Marist Brothers College.

-Other Marist Brothers knew O’Sullivan was abusing his students.
-In fact, it was another Marist Brother who inadvertently turned O’Sullivan into the authorities in January 1997.
+Other Marist Brothers knew what O’Sullivan doing to his students.
+In fact, it was another Marist Brother who inadvertently turned O’Sullivan in to the authorities in January 1997.

 Brother Anthony Hunt — otherwise known as Brother Irenaeus — was Brother Superior of the Marist Brothers in Lismore in the mid-1980s.
 Like O’Sullivan, Brother Anthony was teaching primary and secondary students in the area.